- 1 Common Symptoms

 - Feelings of guilt or worthlessness.

-- Excessive type where you blame yourself for many things which are beyond your control.
+- Excessively blaming yourself for many things which are beyond your control.

 - Ability to work decreased.